-Employees who terminate WRS-covered employment are ineligible for any benefit (including retirement annuities, lump sum retirement benefits, and separation benefits) per Wis.
-Stat. §40.23 (1) (a) 1., if they return to WRS-eligible employment or to the same employer before the 76th calendar day after termination of participating employment.
+Employees who terminate WRS-covered employment are ineligible for any benefit (including retirement annuities, Lump-Sum retirement benefits, and separation benefits) if they return to WRS-eligible employment or to the same employer before the 76th calendar day after termination of participating employment.

-The employee's annuity or lump sum benefit will be suspended if the return to WRS-eligible employment occurs before this required break in service is fulfilled.
+The employee's annuity or Lump-Sum benefit will be suspended if they return to WRS-eligible employment before this required break in service is fulfilled.
 Any benefit payments received must be repaid.

-Note: The WRS eligibility criteria for WRS-eligible employment is based on the annuitant's original enrollment date in the WRS.
+Note: If the minimum break in service is not met, the eligibility criteria for WRS-eligible employment is based on the annuitant's original enrollment date in the WRS.
 The original enrollment date can be found on the Previous Service and Benefit Inquiry application.
-Refer to Chapter 3 for more information on WRS eligibility criterion.
+Refer to Chapter 3 for more information.
+If the minimum break in service is met, the eligibility criteria for WRS-eligible employment will be based on the expectation of two-thirds of what is considered full time employment and employed for at least one year.